 Abbey was probably born around August of 2015 and is fully housebroken.
 She doesn’t really signal when she needs to go out, but she holds it until given the opportunity.
-Pooping on a leash is not something Abbey will adhere to, so she’d do best in a house with a backyard where she can freely eliminate.
+Pooping on a leash is not something Abbey is fond of but with a little bit of patience and a schedule, her foster dad now has her comfortable using the bathroom on a leash.
 She’s fully crate trained and gets to sleep in the living room by herself where she doesn’t make a peep.
-If other dogs are outside and she can hear some commotion across the street, she may bark a little, but that doesn’t last all that long.
+If other dogs are outside and she can hear some commotion across the street, she may talk back a little, but that doesn’t last all that long before she settles back into her routine.
 Abbey hasn’t been around cats so we aren’t sure what her reaction would be, but she’s been around a few dogs and tends to be finicky about her friends.

-Manners is something Abbey is still working on when it comes to new canine companions.
-Because she likes to escalate to a pretty rough form of play, not all dogs appreciate her instigating.
-Abbey does best with male dogs as well as submissive pups who aren’t afraid of her play noises – which can be pretty intense at times!
-Being as small as she is, she isn’t difficult to control on a leash when doing introductions, but she is quite selective as to who she will befriend.
+Manners are something Abbey is still working on when it comes to new canine companions.
+Because she likes play pretty rough, not all dogs appreciate her instigating.
+Abbey does best with male dogs as well as submissive pups who aren’t afraid of her play noises – which can be pretty intense at times.
+This gal has a lot say when she is playing!!
+Being as small as she is, she isn’t difficult to control on a leash when doing introductions, but she is selective as to which dogs she will befriend.
 Because of this, Abbey is not a good dog-park dog.
 Children, on the other hand, are Abbey’s absolute favorite!
 All she wants to do is love them and hug them and kiss them all day!